+44 (0) 121 582 0192 [email protected]

 Introduction

 The General Data Protection Regulation (GDPR), particularly under Article 9(2)(b), provides specific provisions that permit the processing of special category data in the realm of employment, social security, and social protection law.
-This article aims to demystify the conditions under which such data can be processed, ensuring compliance while safeguarding the fundamental rights and interests of the data subject.
+This article aims to demystify GDPR: Navigating Sensitive Data Processing while safeguarding the fundamental rights and interests of the data subject.

 The Legal Framework